kevinyamauchi/didactic-octo-waddle/docs/blog/posts/python_vscode_uv.md

 ---
 # Setting up Python with uv and VS Code

-I have been a long time conda (now mamba) + VS Code  user and I have been wanting to try out `uv`.
-I decided to finally give it a go and I am documenting the process here.
+In this post, I share how I set up my Python development environment using `uv` and Visual Studio Code.

 <!-- more -->

-## Why try something new?
+## Why uv?
-I am generally a proponent of "if it ain't broke, don't fix it" and my conda + VS Code set up was working.
-There were a couple of pain points though:

-- my conda installation was ~40 GB on my laptop.
-I generally make an environment for each project and I often use the same core libraries (`numpy`, `skimage`, `napari`, etc.), so a lot of that space is probably duplicated libraries. `uv` has a global cache which should help deduplicate some libraries.
-- Pycharm can really slow down my computer when it's indexing my libraries.
-I wanted to try a new IDE that might be a bit lighter.

-Additionally, there were a couple of features of `uv` that I wanted to experiment with:
+I use `uv` for managing my Python environments and Python project dependencies.
+My main reasons for using `uv` are:

+- It is super fast.
+I was skeptical that the speed would really matter, but it really is so much faster that it changes they way that I use environments.
+When they only take a few seconds to build, I can create and throw them away at will.
 - I like that you can write the requirements run a script in the header and then just run it with `uv run`.
 For scientific research, this is really handy because I write a lot of scripts I think are a one-off and then I want to run them again later.
+I no longer have to try and remember which environment I ran the script in.
 - I like that you can specify sources for dependencies that can depend on the platform you are installing the package on.
 For hardware accelerated libraries (e.g., `torch`) this seems like it could be a way to simplify installation for the end user.
 Let's see how it goes...

+## Why Visual Studio Code?

+I don't really have a strong opinion on which IDE/text editor to use.
+I also used PyCharm for many years.
+However, I have recently been using VS Code for the following reasons:

+- It is free and available on most platforms.
+I like that all of my students can use VS Code when I am teaching.
+- It is reasonably light weight.
+- It works for many languages.
+I like that I don't have to swich programs for different projects.
+- It has a decent Python debugger.

 ## Installing everything